mfalade/github-repo-search/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-# `Important`

 ## Getting started

-Copy the contents of the `.env.example` to a `.env` file in the root of the project before starting the app.
+1. Copy the contents of the `.env.example` to a `.env` file in the root of the project before starting the app.

    The values provided in the `env.example` file are enough to get the app running to perform the basic search.

-To use Github Oauth, you'd need a Github clientId and secret which I haven't included in this repo.
+2. To use Github Oauth, you'd need a Github clientId and secret which I haven't included in this repo.
 I'm happy to provide those once you need them.
+   You'd also need so start a nodejs server which would help with the authentication flow.

+   For this, you'd need to run the `yarn run:all` command.
+   This would launch both the client and server app.

 ## Available Scripts